SonarSonic/Flux-Networks/README.md

 # Flux Network Refactored

-## Introduction
-This mod is originally created by Ollie Lansdell and I rewrite the code both for less tps lag and GTCE support.
-And this mod doesn't require SonarCore now.
-All models and textures was created by Ollie Lansdell except GUI part which were remade by me.
-The transfer part is working now but GUI still in development.
-IC2 and Tesla are no longer support.
-Use mekanism cables for IC2.

 For any suggestions or bugs, open a new issue labelled with [Suggestion] or [Bug], I will update the mod by weeks.

 ### Comparison